Online sleuthing by Mt. Gox dispossessed throws up few clues

 "The crowds are capable of making far worse mistakes with bigger consequences," said Gun Sirer.

 Indeed, Reddit is still smarting from last year, when its users misidentified two young men as suspects in the Boston Marathon bombings.
-Reddit later apologised for fuelling "online witchhunts and dangerous speculation."
+Reddit later apologized for fuelling "online witchhunts and dangerous speculation."

 LESSONS